AngJianming/typst-resume/intern-resume/angjianming-resume.typ

 --- *Deveveloper Relations and Committee member trainee* at [APUHackthletes], Hybrid -
     Bukit Jalil, Kuala Lumpur
     (May 2025 -- Present) *(Part-time)*
-      - Host workshops and events for students new to hackathons.
+      - Host technical workshops and events for 200+ students.
       - Collaborate with other tech communities and universities such as Google Developer Group (GDG) Kuala Lumpur, APU Blockchain Club (APUBCC), TARUMT Blockchain Club (TARUMTBCC), Solana SuperteamMY and more.
       - Monthly sync-ups and meetings for new hackathons.